-Are you ready to navigate the maze of cereals in the supermarket and make an intelligent decision about the best box for your buck?
 Take a stroll down cereal lane in any supermarket and you’ll be overwhelmed by the overdose of fruity and colorful boxes.
 The variety, the catchy names, and the fabulous box designs are a tribute to the creativity of American advertising firms.
-But to choose the most nutritious cereal for your family, you’ll need to look past the glitz.
-Here are some guidelines to help you select a nutritious cereal:
+But when choosing and preparing healthy cereals for your family, you’ll need to look past the glitz.

 - The grains should be whole (e.g. “whole wheat” or “wheat bran,” not just “wheat”).